Table of Contents

 Excursus: Pulmonary Edema

 Commonly referred to as water in the lung, pulmonary edema is an acute disease.
-Fluid accumulates in the connective tissue and the alveoli.
+Fluid accumulates in the connective tissue and the alveoli making it difficult to breathe.
 A pressure build-up in the capillaries can be caused by myocardial failure and, hence, backflow into the pulmonary circulation.
-The accumulation in the connective tissue (and thus in the blood-air barrier) results to an impairment in diffusion and ,therefore, hinders gaseous exchange.
+The accumulation in the connective tissue (and thus in the blood-air barrier) results to an impairment in diffusion and, therefore, hinders gaseous exchange.
 Fluids transfer to the alveoli.
+Non-cardiogenic causes of pulmonary edema include severe pneumonia and other respiratory tract diseases.

 Surfactant – SURFace-ACTive-AgeNT